 Ivan Rupeš

 Here is a story of a smokestack, a diagonal, and some insects: While retracing the footsteps of my grandfather, a Czech avant-garde photographer Jaromír Funke, I came across a power plant.
-But this was no ordinary facility.
+But this was no ordinary plant.
 Commissioned in 1932, built in a slick functionalistic style and loaded with cutting-edge technology, the plant signified the promise of a bright future surely waiting just around the corner.
-The building’s clean geometric lines inspired artists, including my grandfather, to experiment with innovative framings and compositions.
-Ninety years later, the plant is still there, still commissioned, and still burning the same coal.
-Its owner, a multinational corporation also active in Toronto, portrays itself as the world’s leading provider of environmental solutions.
+The building’s clean geometric lines inspired many an artist, including my grandfather, to experiment with innovative framings and compositions.
+Ninety years later, the plant is still there, still in commission, still burning the same coal.
+The current owner, a multinational corporation also active in Toronto, likes to portray itself as the world’s leading provider of environmental solutions.
 Which, it would seem, doesn’t bar it from running a carbon-churning operation in the middle of a faraway Central-European town, provided its stack is decorated with murals of giant green butterflies.

 May 15 to May 26th, 2024